open-spaced-repetition/fsrs4anki-helper/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/7fb2b357-19d0-45fb-9cc0-f925258a6280)

-The Helper also adds [search syntax](https://docs.ankiweb.net/searching.html) for these three attributes, here are some examples:
+The Helper also adds [search syntax](https://docs.ankiweb.net/searching.html) for these three properties, here are some examples:

 - s<10: Cards with memory stability less than 10 days
 - d=5: Cards with difficulty equal to 5
 - r<0.6: Cards with memory retrievability (recall probability) less than 60%

+In Anki 23.10+, you can use the built-in search syntax to search for them as [card properties](https://docs.ankiweb.net/searching.html#card-properties).

 ## Advanced Statistics